Chef Bianca Azupardo presents inspired seasonal menus that showcase locally-sourced ingredients, complemented by stunning views of the city.

 Cannupa Hanska Luger is a New Mexico-based, multi-disciplinary artist.
 Raised on the Standing Rock Reservation in North Dakota, he is of Mandan, Hidatsa, Arikara, Lakota, Austrian, and Norwegian descent.
 Using social collaboration and in response to timely and site-specific issues, Luger produces multi-pronged projects that take many forms.
 Through monumental installations that incorporate ceramics, video, sound, fiber, steel, and cut-paper, Luger interweaves performance and political action to communicate stories about 21st century Indigeneity.
 This work provokes diverse publics to engage with Indigenous peoples and values apart from the lens of colonial social structuring and oftentimes presents a call to action to protect land from capitalist exploits.

 Kali Spitzer is Kaska Dena from Daylu (Lower Post, British Columbia) on her father’s side and Jewish from Transylvania, Romania on her mother’s side.
-She is from the Yukon and grew up on the West coast of British Columbia in Canada.
-Having earned a Diploma in Professional Photography from the Western Academy of Photography, Kali is currently studying at the Institute of American Indian Arts in Santa Fe, New Mexico and at the Santa Fe Community College.
-She works with film – 35mm, 120 and large format and has developed a new found love for the wet plate collodion process using an 8×10 camera.
+She is from Yukon and grew up on the West Coast of British Columbia in Canada on unceded Coast Salish Territory.
+She is a trans disciplinary artist who mainly works with film – 35mm, 120, and wet plate collodion process using an 8×10 camera.
 Her work includes portraits, figure studies, and photographs of her people, ceremonies, and culture.
 Her work has been exhibited and recognized internationally.
-At the age of 20, Kali moved back north to spend time with her Elders, and to learn how to hunt, fish, trap, tan moose and caribou hides, and bead.
-Kali documents these practices with a sense of urgency, highlighting their vital cultural significance.
-She focuses upon cultural revitalization through her art whether in the medium of photography, ceramics, tanning hides, or hunting.
+Spitzer recently received a Reveal Indigenous Art Award from the Hnatyshyn Foundation in Canada and was featured in the National Geographic and Photo Life magazine in 2018.
+At the age of 20, Spitzer moved back north to spend time with her Elders, and to learn how to hunt, fish, trap, tan moose and caribou hides, and bead.
+Spitzer documents these practices with a sense of urgency, highlighting their vital cultural significance.
+She focuses upon cultural revitalization through her art whether in the medium of photography, ceramics, tanning hides or hunting.
 She views all of these practices as art and as part of an exploration of self.

 Al Pace & Kristin Morch

 Image header: Cannupa Hanska Luger, Every One (detail), 2018, Over 4,000 ceramic clay beads created in collaboration with hundreds of communities across the U.S. and Canada.
+The image references and stands in solidarity with Sister (2016) by Kali Spitzer.
 Lazy Stitch exhibition organized by Cannupa Hanska Luger at the Ent Center for Contemporary Art, UCCS Galleries of Contemporary Art, Colorado Springs, CO, 2018.
 Image courtesy of UCCS Galleries of Contemporary Art.

 111 Queen's Park